Colored noise driven unitarity violation causing dynamical quantum state reduction: Introduction

+These two distinguishing features of SUV are the starting point for constructing a general Markovian framework for its quantum state reduction dynamics in this article.
 In Sec.~\ref{sec2:DQSR}, we briefly review the quantum measurement problem and motivate why models of SUV form a class of modifications to Sch\"oringer's dynamics yielding quantum state reduction.
-In Sec.~\ref{sec:3}, we provide a general Markovian framework for them, augmenting the dynamics of the quantum state with a coupled stochastic field.
+In Sec.~\ref{sec:3}, we provide a general Markovian framework augmenting the dynamics of the quantum state with a coupled stochastic field.
 Specifically, in Sec.~\ref{sec:3B} we provide a prescription for obtaining norm-preserving quantum state dynamics in any SUV model, and in Sec.~\ref{sec:3C} we formulate the corresponding modified von-Neumann-Liouville equations for pure states.
-In Sec.~\ref{sec:3A} we introduce two examples of analytically tractable SUV models that employ colored (correlated) noise and we discuss their mathematical properties.
-In Sec.~\ref{sec:4} we study SUV dynamics in the specific case of a two-state superposition.
-Focusing on the limit of small correlation time in Sec.~\ref{sec:4A}, we derive effective white-noise driven equations for quantum state reduction applicable to single shot measurements, while in Sec.~\ref{sec:4B} we obtain a linear quantum semigroup description for the state dynamics after averaging over the effectively white noise.
-The emergence of Born's rule in this limit implies a relation between the fluctuating and dissipating contributions to the stochastic field.
+In Sec.~\ref{sec:3A} we introduce two examples of analytically tractable models of colored noise and we discuss their mathematical properties.
+In Sec.~\ref{sec:4} we study SUV dynamics in the specific case of a two-state superposition, comparing it with white noise driven objective collapse models.
+Focusing on the limit of small correlation time in Sec.~\ref{sec:4A}, we derive effective white-noise driven equations for quantum state reduction applicable to single shot measurements.
+This is achieved analytically using a temporal multi-scale noise homogenization analysis, starting from the Kolmogorov backward equations.
+In Sec.~\ref{sec:4B} we obtain a linear quantum (Markov) semi-group description with an explicit Gorini-Kosakowsky-Sudarshan-Lindblad (GKSL) master equation for the state dynamics after averaging over an ensemble of measurements.
+The emergence of Born's rule in this limit is shown to be a consequence of a relation between the fluctuating and dissipating contributions of the theory.
 We summarize in Sec.~\ref{sec:5} and provide a general discussion of the similarities and differences between SUV models and alternative objective collapse theories driven by white noise.